PROJECT-FRONTLINE/teamfrontline/README.md

 1. The First Responder will access the Website
 ![](/PROJECT%20FRONTLINE/images/frontpage.png)

-2.The First Responder can access the Chatbot Integrated with Slack specially designed for First Responders and ask specific Questions like "How to clean a transport Vehicle?","What is the recommened PPE?" and get detailed answers.
+2.The First Responder can access the Chatbot Integrated with Slack specially designed for First Responders and ask specific Questions like "How to clean a transport Vehicle?","What is the recommended PPE?" and get detailed answers.
 ![](/PROJECT%20FRONTLINE/images/frontpage1.png)
 ![](/PROJECT%20FRONTLINE/images/chatbot.png)